Who is The Bortolazzo Group?

 Call Lexington Law now to learn more: (800) 220-0084

 3950 Austell Rd

 Austell, GA 30106

 Should I contact or pay The Bortolazzo Group?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like The Bortolazzo Group for millions of clients nationwide.
+The most effective way to deal with The Bortolazzo Group is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like The Bortolazzo Group on behalf of their clients.

 Will The Bortolazzo Group sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with The Bortolazzo Group again.